ethereum/EIPs/EIPS/eip-PermissionsSystem.md

 You can get more detailed API and type information [on the RpcCap repository's readme](https://github.com/MetaMask/json-rpc-capabilities-middleware#rpc-methods).

-New hypothetical and proposed permissions can be easily added to [the `restrictedMethods` hash in the MetaMask permissions controller](https://github.com/MetaMask/metamask-extension/blob/774d931cb9f16a8f2df8c6deee1dd553b40d5ad5/app/scripts/controllers/permissions.js#L187).
+New hypothetical and proposed permissions can be easily added to [the `restrictedMethods` hash in the MetaMask permissions controller](https://github.com/MetaMask/metamask-extension/blob/774d931cb9f16a8f2df8c6deee1dd553b40d5ad5/app/scripts/controllers/permissions.js#L187) or proposed for discussion on the [MetaMask/wallet-permissions-spec](https://github.com/MetaMask/wallet-permissions-spec) repository.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).